-Quicken: You know I’m way into personal finance.
-Quicken lets me go way deep, be organized, and stay sane.
-I wouldn’t be qualified to talk about half the personal finance stuff I do if it wasn’t for this software.
+Quicken: I’m way into personal finance and Quicken lets me go way deep, be organized, and stay sane.
+I wouldn’t be qualified to talk about half the personal finance stuff I do if it wasn’t for Quicken.

 VLC Media Player: Tired of the built in media player for Windows or Macs?
 VLC is better in just about every way.
 My favorite part is speeding up or slowing down the action when you’re watching videos or listening to podcasts.
 This feature alone saves me hundreds of hours a year and you can watch my brief – but comprehensive – tutorial on maximizing VLC.
 So the next time you want to listen to my podcast, but don’t want to commit the full time, just speed me up with VLC.

 Dropbox: I use Google Drive and Microsoft SkyDrive as well for free cloud-based storage for my files.
 But the interface of Dropbox is the best and it’s my preferred platform for synching all my files across multiple electronic devices.

 Evernote: You’ve probably heard of Evernote by now.
 If not, this is your public service announcement that you can have a second memory for free.
 Evernote can be your note taking method, to-do list keeper, and master place to keep your important information.
 Check them out and see how shifting the taxing tasks on your brain can be done easily.

 Feedly: I subscribe to a crazy number of RSS feeds for blogs, new briefs, periodicals, podcasts, and more.
 Feedly allows me to access them all in one place, simply, and in a very customizable way.